Does Blue Cross Blue Shield Cover Drug and Alcohol Addiction Treatment?

 - Platinum plans (which aren’t offered in all states) cover close to 90% of medical costs and have the highest monthly payment with the lowest deductible.

-All Blue Cross Blue Shield insurance plans include mental health benefits, and most plans cover at least some portion of addiction treatment.
+All Blue Cross Blue Shield insurance plans include mental health benefits, and most plans cover at least some portion of drug and alcohol addiction treatment.
 Specifics regarding your coverage are based on your policy.
 As with most medical issues, only a portion of detox or substance abuse treatment are covered by insurance.

 How to Verify the Coverage of Your BCBS Plan?